contensis/contensis.github.io/docs-src/content-types/adding-fields-to-a-content-type.md

 # Adding fields to a content type
-A content type is made up of a number of fields.
+A content type is made up of a set of fields.
 Fields allow us to break up large blobs of content into smaller chunks, making content more flexible and reusable.

+> A content type can contain up to 50 fields.

 Fields comprise of a type, format and a field editor.
 The supported types, formats and editors are outlined in the following [article.](/content-types/field-editors/supported-fields-and-editors.md)